 * We will apply the higher hourly rate to your case (or to parts of your case) where our work is exceptionally urgent, complex, or where it requires significant out of hours work.

 For any travel on your matter we charge 50% of the person’s hourly rate.
 We will invoice you for our hourly rate-based charges and any expenses on a monthly basis, which are payable straight away, unless we are undertaking a very high level of work for you, in which case we may submit invoices more frequently.

 Our day to day office overheads (for example printing and copying) are included in our above charges.
 Any expenses under £200 (for example Land Registry fees or parking charges) will be paid by us and then added to our invoices.
 For any expenses over £200 (for example a property valuer) we will normally ask you to pay the expense directly.
-Whenever we use a barrister, we will ask you to pay their fee into an escrow account (see below) before it is incurred.
+Whenever we use a barrister, we will ask you to pay their fee to us before it is incurred.

 Not all estates require a grant of probate.
 Some smaller estates where no house is owned can be dealt with informally using a bank or building society`s internal procedure.